 Termination of the Management Agreement with the Manager without cause is difficult and costly.
 The Management Agreement provides that, in the absence of cause, it may only be terminated by us, upon the vote of at least two thirds of our independent directors based upon: (i) the Manager's unsatisfactory performance that is materially detrimental to us, or (ii) a determination that the management fees payable to the Manager are not fair, subject to the Manager's right to prevent termination based on unfair fees by accepting a reduction of management fees agreed to by at least two thirds of our independent directors.
 The Manager will be provided 180 days prior notice of any such termination.
-Additionally, upon a termination by us without cause (or upon a termination by the Manager due to our material breach), the Manager during the 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
+Additionally, upon a termination by us without cause (or upon a termination by the Manager due to our material breach), the Management Agreement provides that we will pay the Manager a termination payment equal to three times the average annual base management fee earned by the Manager during the 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
 This provision increases the effective cost to us of electing not to renew, or defaulting in our obligations under, the Management Agreement, thereby adversely affecting our inclination to end our relationship with the Manager, even if we believe the Manager's performance is not satisfactory.

-The term of the Management Agreement was automatically renewed for a successive one-year term in September 2024 and will automatically renew on each anniversary thereafter; provided, however, that either we, under the certain limited circumstances described above that would require us to pay the fee described above, or the Manager may terminate the Management Agreement annually upon 180 days prior notice.
+The term of the Management Agreement was automatically renewed for a successive one-year term on September 29, 2023 and will automatically renew on each anniversary thereafter; provided, however, that either we, under the certain limited circumstances described above that would require us to pay the fee described above, or the Manager may terminate the Management Agreement annually upon 180 days prior notice.
 If the Management Agreement is terminated and no suitable replacement is found to manage us, we may not be able to continue to execute our business plan.